 Do Offer Practical Support

 Life rolls on despite crises.
 Certain aspects of everyday life still have to happen.
 Help by offering to transport those who can’t drive, babysit, provide meals, or do laundry.
-Little things of a practical nature go a long way in a crisis situation.

 Do Understand a Slow Response to Inquiries